Calhoun needs a grocery store.

 "I plan to become a regular," she said.
 "I'm absolutely thrilled to see a grocery here again."

-The store will also be selling local crafts and art and there are plans in the distant future to knock down some walls in the store and open up a commercial kitchen.
+The store will also be selling crafts and arts from locals who are interested, and there are plans in the distant future to knock down some walls in the store and open up a commercial kitchen.
 Those who are interested in selling their crafts at the shop can stop by the store, or call James Perkins at 270-903-8252.

-Business has been steady, and a lot of days it has been very busy with a revolving door of people coming and going, and for that James Perkins said he is grateful.
+The store has been steady, and a lot of days it has been busy with a revolving door of people coming and going, and for that James Perkins said he is grateful.

 "We just want to thank everybody who has supported us," he said.

-For more information about the general store, visit its Facebook page @BigOakFarmKY.
+For more information about the general store, visit their Facebook page @BigOakFarmKY.

 Bobbie Hayse, firstname.lastname@example.org, 270-691-7315.